Average Salary in New York by Career (2025 Guide)

 - Cost of living: NYC's extreme cost of living has pushed unions to negotiate wages that allow workers to actually live in or near the city.

-- Shortage of licensed tradespeople: The pipeline of young workers entering NYC trades hasn't kept pace with retirements, creating leverage for existing workers and new apprentices alike.
+- Shortage of licensed tradespeople: The pipeline of young workers entering NYC trades hasn't kept pace with retirements, creating use for existing workers and new apprentices alike.

 Navigating New York Licensing